 Ukrainian citizens have abandoned their homes and businesses in the face of an invasion and joined the fight to defend their country.
 Aid Legion, established by a coalition of Ukrainian business people, is working for Ukrainians on the ground with the resources of a large operation and the connections and speed of a small local aid organization.
-They are currently taking donations to supply volunteers with body armor and helmets, and essential equipment and supplies for field hospitals.
+They are currently taking donations to reconstruct the lyceum in Gostomel, and body armor and helmets for army volunteers.
 You can watch a video about their operation here.

 Vote to uphold democracy at home

 As Applebaum noted, the attack on Ukraine is an attack on democracy.
-We are experiencing our own internal attacks on democracy, from the lies about the legitimacy of the 2020 election, to the January 6 insurrection at the Capitol, to the voter restriction laws enacted around the country—and proposed here in Pennsylvania.
-Make a point to cast your ballot for senator and governor in the May primary and again in November.
+We are experiencing our own internal attacks on democracy, from the lies about the legitimacy of the 2020 election, to the January 6 insurrection at the Capitol, to the voter restriction laws enacted around the country — and proposed here in Pennsylvania.
+Make a point to cast your ballot for Mayor, City Council and other positions this May and November.
 If for no other reason, vote to make the point that democracy matters.